 Birds Nests and the spring season have two main things in common: 1.
 They happen at the same time, 2.
 They fill your heart with love and hopes of a new life.
 The difference is that a nest is just a glimpse into what spring is all about…

 In Europe, it’s quite common to see birds and birds nests in urban areas at springtime, and I find this beautiful.

-One year, we happened to be in Faro, Portugal for the Easter time.
-A lot of storks had their nests on building roofs.
+One year, we happened to be in Faro, Portugal for the Easter time, where we’ve seen a lot of birds nests (mainly of storks) on buildings roofs.
 You really had to look overhead to see them.
 That was not an inconvenience, but actually, quite the opposite.
 Along with the storks we could also see some beautiful architectural details, which I always like to admire and photograph during our travels.
 This one is my favorite of the series.
 It’s a stork that built her nest on top of a church bell tower – I thought this scene was a powerful symbol for that time of the year and holiday.

 Further on, while visiting Estoi in Portugal I noticed these storks fighting for the nest place on top of a 28 meters (92 feet) high crane.
 Wow!

 Also in Alte, Portugal, this cute little swallow just landed in front of her nest.
 In fact, there were several swallow nests under that old weathered balcony, with rusted rails.
 Lucky them that the thick wiring lines underneath gave support to their construction.
 I thought it was an interesting juxtaposition and of course, I got the shot.

 Another time, while in Germany by Lake Constance I photographed this male water bird carrying a big branch to his nest.